Growing Up in the Digital Age of Disinformation

 Methodology

-While many prior developmental studies rely on self-reported online activities, the proposed research will innovate this field by gaining deep and objective insights by:
+While many prior developmental studies rely on self-reported online activities, the proposed research will innovate this field by gaining deep and objective insights through:

 1. Applying natural language models to adolescents’ social media data.